InseeFrLab/pynsee/README.md

 # Overview

-The insee package contains tools to easily download data and metadata from INSEE API.
+The pynsee package contains tools to easily download data and metadata from INSEE API.
 Using the API or the SDMX queries, get the data of more than 150 000 INSEE series.
 Have a look at the detailed API page with the following [link](https://api.insee.fr/catalogue/).
 This package is a contribution to reproducible research and public data transparency.